scottmckendry/canineclub/content/services/_index.md

 If we’re both happy, we can then progress during the same session to an offsite assessment.
 This assessment gives me a chance to introduce your dog to the car, work your dog at a local park or quiet area, see what they do/don’t already know and introduce some leash work.

 Before a dog can then join a pack, they’ll require at minimum 2 solo walks with me and my lead dog.
 The solo walk will be approx 45 minutes and $50.
 This gives me a chance to really establish a relationship with your dog, show them what I require from them and for them to be able to get a taste of pack walk life before introducing them into a pack."

+"Pack Walk Prices

+Pack Walks are $45 per walk, and must require a weekly commitment.
+If your dog cannot make their regular day for any reason please give me as much notice as possible.
+Any cancellations on the morning of your walk will require full payment to be made.
+Exceptions apply. "

 ---